What is the food hygiene rating scheme for?

 Those with ratings of ‘0’ are very likely to be performing poorly in all three elements and are likely to have a history of serious problems.
 There may, for example, be a lack of sufficient cleaning and disinfection, and there may not be a good enough system of management in place to check and record what the business does to make sure the food is safe.

 Yes.
 More detailed information will be included in the food safety officer’s inspection report.
 If you want to see this you could make a ‘Freedom of Information’ request to the local authority that carried out the inspection.
 You can find the local authority’s contact details by searching this website for the business and then clicking on the name of the business.
 Alternatively, you can search here for the local authority by entering the postcode for the business.
+The local authority will consider your request and will usually send you a copy of the report.
+In some cases, the local authority may decide that they cannot do so but will let you know this and explain why.

 A new rating is given each time the business is inspected by a food safety officer from the local authority where the business is located.